Interrail: Coverage

-Interrail passes are not valid on railways in Albania and the countries of Belarus, Moldova, Russia, and Ukraine.
+Interrail passes are not valid on railways in Albania, Kosovo and the countries of Belarus, Moldova, Russia, and Ukraine.
 There are no railways in Andorra, Cyprus, the Faroe Islands, Gibraltar, Iceland, Malta, or San Marino.
-L'Hospitalet-près-l'Andorre in France is the closest railway station for Andorra.
-Rimini, in Italy, is the closest station for San Marino.
+Andorre-L'Hospitalet station in France is the closest railway station for Andorra.
+Rimini station in Italy, is the closest station for San Marino.

+Interrail Global Passes include ferry crossings from Patras and Igoumenitsa (Greece) to Venice, Ancona, and Bari (Italy) operated by Superfast Ferries and Blue Star Ferries; fuel surcharges, port taxes, high-season supplements, and cabin accommodations are extra.